chris-wood/draft-hendrickson-privacypass-expiration-extension/draft-hendrickson-privacypass-expiration-extension.md

 # IANA Considerations

-This document registers the following entries into the "Privacy Pass PrivateToken Extensions" registry.
+This document registers the following entry into the "Privacy Pass PrivateToken Extensions" registry.

 - Expiration extension
    - Type: 0x0001